Ethics and Practical Theology PhD, MPhil

 - the Centre for the Study of Christian Origins

 - the Centre for Theology and Public Issues

 the Centre for the Study of World Christianity

 You will have access to excellent study facilities, dedicated to postgraduates.
 PhD and MPhil students have access 24/7, and can request an allocated desk.
 Masters by Research students have shared study space.
 All areas have printing/scanning and computer facilities.
 The main postgraduate study wing has a kitchen.
 New College has an on-site cafe that is open during term time.

-You can choose from three research programmes: two Masters programmes and the PhD.
-Each takes a different amount of time: the Masters by Research, full-time, takes a year; the MPhil takes two years; a PhD takes at least three.
-More detail is given below.
+You can choose from two research programmes: the MPhil programme or PhD.
+Each takes a different amount of time: the MPhil takes two years; a PhD takes at least three.

 Masters by Research and MPhil: A UK 2:1 honours degree with a mark of at least 65%, or its international equivalent, in a relevant subject.
 You should also have academic training in the area of your research project.